Fishing - Popular Smallmouth Bass Flies

 5. Meat Whistle

-The Meat Whistle is also effective because it fishes well at different depths.
-Depending on line weight, sink rate, and retrieve speed, it can work through a range of water columns.
-The key is to let the fly move naturally rather than forcing too much action into it.
+It also fishes well at different depths.
+Depending on your line choice, sink rate, and retrieve, you can work it through shallow edges or deeper seams.
+The real key is to let the fly move naturally instead of forcing it into an unnatural cadence.

 How to fish it:

-– Use a subtle wiggle or strip-pause retrieve.
+– Use a subtle strip-and-pause retrieve.

-– Fish seams, drop-offs, and submerged structure.
+– Fish drop-offs, seams, and submerged structure.

 6. Flash Monkey Fly